mike-north/professional-ts/notes/09-tests-for-types.md

 - **SETUP** - It’s very particular about how it’s set up, and you end up doing things “just because the tool wants you to do it that way” (i.e., the index.d.ts)
 - **STRINGIFIED TYPES** - The \$ExpectType assertion is based on stringified types, which can change across compiler versions (i.e., `string|number` vs `number | string`)
 - **BUILT ON TOP OF TSLINT** - The linter it’s built on top of is tslint, which is now deprecated in favor of ESLint.
-We’ll talk about the difference later, but it’s not great to be so entangled with something that’s on its way outP
+We’ll talk about the difference later, but it’s not great to be so entangled with something that’s on its way out

 #### Benefits

 - Automatically downloads compiler versions and caches them
 - Tests against nightly TS builds
-- MSFT uses this for DefinitelyTyped (read into this for stability)
+- Microsoft uses this for DefinitelyTyped (read into this for stability)
 - Being built on top of a linter = you get lint-ish feedback in your editor

 ### [`tsd`](https://github.com/SamVerschueren/tsd)